 Club: Charlton Athletic

 Gunter was an ever present for Wales in France, up until their elimination in the last four.
 The 31-year-old from Newport had been on the books at Reading since 2012, making over 300 appearances for the Royals, before joining Charlton Athletic in October 2020.
 He also scooped the Welsh Footballer of the Year award in 2017.
 Gunter recently became the first Welsh international to win a century of caps.

 Despite being a left-back Taylor often featured slightly further forward for Wales as Chris Coleman implemented a three-man rearguard, leaving the versatile defender to play a wing-back role.

 Although Taylor was a regular for Swansea during their stint in the Premier League, he dropped down a division to join Aston Villa in a swap deal for Jordan Ayew in 2016.
-He helped guide the club back to the top-flight last term and was an ever-present at the start of this season, but has fallen out of favour with Dean Smith.
+He helped guide the club back to the top-flight and was an ever-present before falling out of favour with Dean Smith.

-The energetic full-back has endured an injury-hit season at Spurs, but remains a first-team regular for the national side and an important player for Jose Mourinho when fit and available, particularly with Danny Rose joining Newcastle on loan.
+The energetic full-back has endured an injury-hit season at Spurs, but remains a first-team regular for the national side and an important player when fit and available, though now faces stiff competition from Sergio Reguilón.

 Wales Caps: 35

 Despite Chester’s excellent showings in France for the Dragons, Premier League side West Brom decided to part ways with the centre-back that same summer, allowing him a move to Aston Villa just a year after signing him for £8m.